Search Local To Support Local

 Good Food Finder seeks to redirect common perception that our food begins at the grocery store or, increasingly, that a local chef is responsible for its arrival to the table.
 By encouraging parents, kids, restaurateurs and chefs, wholesalers and retailers to shake the hand of their local family farmer and food artisan, we believe that an appreciation can be formed and a shift in food and purchasing consumption can occur.

-1. Increase name and brand recognition for small-scale growers, ranchers and food artisans.
+1. To increase name and brand recognition for small-scale growers, ranchers and food artisans.

-2. Forge relationships between producers and buyers, producers and consumers and from person to person.
+2. To forge relationships between producers and buyers, producers and consumers and from person to person.

-3. Educate citizens on food cultures, from historic traditions to plant biodiversity and restoration.
+3. To educate citizens on food cultures, from historic traditions to plant biodiversity and restoration.

-4. Encourage resilient local economy infrastructure through food relationships
+4. To encourage resilient local economy infrastructure through food relationships